 - Contaminants of Emerging Concern

-- Focused on endocrine disrupting chemicals (EDCs), pharmaceuticals and personal care products (PPCPs), and on other chemicals or contaminants of emerging concern – specifically, their identity, sources, distribution, possible human and ecological health effects, treatability, and control through management practices.
+- Focused on per- and poly-fluorinated alkyl substances (PFAS), harmful algal blooms and associated cyanotoxins, and on other chemicals or contaminants of emerging concern – specifically, their identity, sources, distribution, possible human and ecological health effects, treatability, and control through management practices.

 - Track legislative and regulatory actions, and research and monitoring of persistent and newly identified threats posed to source water quality.

 - Reaching Out

 - Urban and Industrial Issues

 - Focused on urban and industrial stormwater issues including urban and highway runoff and other point and non-point discharges associated with storm activity.